Indigenous peoples of the Pacific Northwest Coast: Potlatch

+Slavery

+Before European contact, slavery was widespread in the region, with approximately 1% to 30% of a village being slaves.
+The slave's position being hereditary.

 Music

 Among the Indigenous people of the Pacific Northwest Coast, the music varies in function and expression.
 Though some groups have more cultural differences than the rest (like the Coast Salish and the more northern nations), there remain many similarities.

 Some instruments used by the Indigenous were hand drums made of animal hides, plank drums, log drums, box drums, along with whistlers, wood clappers, and rattles.
 A great deal of the instruments were used mostly in the potlatch, but also carried over in to other festivities throughout the year.

 The songs employed are used with dancing, although it is also for celebration, which at times may not be accompanied by dancing.
 Most singing is community based.
 There are some solo parts, often the lead singer would begin in the first line of each round of a song, but not long solos.
-For some ceremonies, solo songs would be used by men and women without the accompaniment of any person or drum.
+For some ceremonies, songs would be performed solo (without accompaniment) by both men and women.

-Usually slow in tempo and accompanied by a drum.
-Principal function of music in this area is spiritual; music honors the Earth, Creator, Ancestors, all aspects of the supernatural world.
+Usually slow in tempo and accompanied by a drum, the principal function of music in this area is spiritual.
+Musical performance honors the Earth, Creator, Ancestors, and all aspects of the supernatural world.
 Sacred songs are not often shared with the wider world.
-Women and men, families own their own songs as property which can be inherited, sold or given as a gift to a prestigious guest at a Feast.
-Professionals existed for some communities, but music is taught and then rehearsed.
-For some nations, the tradition was those who made musical errors were punished, usually through shaming.
-Employing octave singing, but rather than running up and down the scale, it is not uncommon to jump notes and go from bottom to top or top to bottom in a couple of notes.
-Vocal Rhythmic patterns are often complex and run counter to rigid percussion beats.
+Families, as well as individuals, own their own songs as property which can be inherited, sold or given as a gift to a prestigious guest at a Feast.
+Professional musicians existed in some communities, but their music was taught and then rehearsed, rather than passed down through tradition and ceremony.
+In some nation's musical cultures, those who made musical errors were punished, usually through shaming.
+The vocal style employs octave singing, commonly making large jumps and runs up an entire octave in only a couple of notes.
+Vocal rhythmic patterns are often complex and run counter to rigid percussion beats.
 The tribes would dance in groups in circles.